maxsonBraunLab/atac_seq/README.md

 conda activate snakemake
 ```

+# 3. Prepare your pipeline configuration

+Edit the `config.yaml` file to specify which organism to use and other pipeline parameters.

+Edit the `config/metadata.csv` file to specify which replicates belong with which condition in DESeq2.

-# 3. Run the pipeline
+# 4. Run the pipeline

 You can run the pipeline using an interactive node like this: